k21971/CrecelleHack/doc/variantfixes.md

 - Dexterity contributes to AC.
 - Strength is normally the sole contributor to to-hit.

+### Day-Night Cycle
+- Exactly what it sounds like!
+Watch your vision wax and wane over time!
+- TODO: Expand into weather effects.

 ### Reflection
 - Reflection does not reflect rays directly back at the one that fired them.
 Instead, the rays bounce off at a ninety degree